Ján Orosch: Biography

+Orosch is the Grand Prior of the Slovakia Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 In November 2022, Orosch questioned the innocence of the two victims of a terrorist attack outside a gay bar in Bratislava.
-His comments were condemned by Slovakian President Zuzana Čaputová and Prime Minister Eduard Heger among others.
+His comments were condemned by Slovakian President Zuzana Čaputová and Prime Minister Eduard Heger among others and he was awarded the Homophobe of the Year prize by the NGO Human Rights Institute.
 He later apologized for the comments.